Kamala Harris and Mike Pence square up for VP debate | DW | 07.10.2020

 00:30 The stage in Utah is set with all the usual paraphernalia of a standard televised political debate — along with some trappings that look distinctly 2020.

-The stakes are high, with the debate coming just less than four weeks ahead of election night on November 3, and days after incumbent US President Donald Trump was released from hospital after contracting COVID-19.
+The stakes are high, days after incumbent US President Donald Trump was released from hospital after contracting COVID-19.

-The debate will begin at 9:00 p.m.
-Eastern Standard Time (01:00 GMT/UTC, 03:00 CET, 04:00 EEST) and will be broadcast by DW online and on television.
+The debate begins at 9 p.m.
+Eastern Standard Time (01:00 GMT/UTC, 03:00 CET, 04:00 EEST) and is being broadcast by DW online and on television.
 A live feed can be accessed on DW’s website and YouTube channel from anywhere in the world, or viewers can tune in however they access DW.

-Pence and Harris will face off in person at the University of Utah in Salt Lake City but special measures have been put in place due to the ongoing pandemic.

 How can I watch it?